deehsyort/troy-kerve-digital/README.md

 ## TODOs
     If I had more time I would do the following:

     - Update project so that we're using absolute paths with @ notation.
     - Optimize large SVGs.
     - Install dependencies for Jest testing frame work.
     - Install JsDoc to document each component and its intentions.
     - Improve the look of the scrollbar
+    - Add pages for the links
+    - Create scrollTo function for the homepage (Not sure if this was part of the spec, it doesn't mention it)

     - If I had different layouts I would create a pages directory but im omitting that for now.
     - If I had more than one page I would create a pages directory but im omitting that for now.